mopidy/mopidy/docs/changelog/index.md

 [Changelog 1.x](1.x.md) ·
 [Changelog 0.x](0.x.md)

+## v4.1.0 (UNRELEASED)

+### Audio API

+- Upgraded playback from using GStreamer's `playbin` element to using the newer `playbin3` element.

+    `playbin` is in maintenance-only mode upstream, while `playbin3` is the recommended playback element and is designed to reuse decoders across track changes for lower CPU and memory use.
+All of Mopidy's existing signals, properties, and bus messages are supported unchanged, so this should hopefully be an uneventful upgrade. (#2127, !2250)

 ## v4.0.0 (2026-04-25)

 Mopidy 4.0 is a major release bringing very few functional changes, but mostly